About Us

 How do I get assigned a Command Sponsor?

-Normally, upon this command's receipt of PCS orders you will receive a Welcome Aboard Message.
-Once a sponsor is assigned the sponsorship coordinator will contact you in writing by mail.
-If you have received PCS orders to U. S. Naval Hospital, Okinawa and have not received a welcome aboard package, you can contact us by any of the following methods:
+Upon this command's receipt of PCS orders you will receive a Welcome Aboard Message.
+A sponsor will be assigned and will contact you by email.
+If you have received PCS orders to U. S. Navy Medicine Readiness and Training Command Okinawa and have not received a welcome aboard message within 10 days, you can contact us by any of the following methods:

 Contact Us: